aws-samples/amazon-connect-step-by-step-guides-module-library/examples/AgentWorkspace/README.md

 ### Implementation steps
 1. Create the sample AWS Lambda function
-    1. Download the index.js file in the sampleLambda folder.
+    1. Download the index.mjs file in the sampleLambda folder.
     1. Create a new AWS Lambda function for NodeJS using the code from this file.
 For instructions on creating an AWS Lambda function see [here](https://docs.aws.amazon.com/lambda/latest/dg/lambda-nodejs.html).
     1. Associate the Lambda function with your Amazon Connect instance.
 For instructions see [here](https://docs.aws.amazon.com/connect/latest/adminguide/connect-lambda-functions.html#add-lambda-function)

 1. Create and configure the main contact flow
-    1. Download the contactFlow.json
+    1. Download the SBSGuides_Example_AgentWorkspace_Guide.json
     1. In your Amazon Connect instance go to **Routing** > **ContactFlows** > **Create contact flow**.
-    1. Click the drop-down arrow on the right and choose **Import (beta)** and import the contactFlow.json.
+    1. Click the drop-down arrow on the right and choose **Import (beta)** and import the SBSGuides_Example_AgentWorkspace_Guide.json.
     1. Click the **Invoke AWS Lambda function** block.
 For the `Function ARN` select the AWS Lambda function created earlier.
 Click **save**.
     1. Click the **Create task** block.
 For the `Flow` section select the contact flow you want to use to route where the Task goes.
 If you are not sure which one to use we recommend **Sample queue customer** for testing purposes.
 Click **save**.
     1. Click **Publish**